lextm/jekyll-theme-chirpy/_posts/2012-9-27-what-i-m-doing-recently.md

 This blog has been quiet for a while, as I have been pretty busy on several projects, but trapped on an 2007 laptop.
 <!--more-->

-# Book Titled “More on Borland Legend”
+# Book Titled "More on Borland Legend"

-This is an old book I authored chapter by chapter between 2007 and 2009, which aimed to fill in the gaps of Gordon Li’s book Borland Legend.
+This is an old book I authored chapter by chapter between 2007 and 2009, which aimed to fill in the gaps of Gordon Li's book Borland Legend.

 I was inspired by Nick Hodges who is also writing a book via LeanPub.
 I found this is a better approach compared to Lulu in some aspects, so I would like to try it out and publish my book via it.